edyu/wtf-zig-if/README.md

 ## Introduction

-[**Zig**](https://ziglang.org) is a modern system programming language and although it claims to a be a **better C**, many people who initially didn't need system programming were attracted to it due to the simplicity of its syntax compared to alternatives such as **C++** or **Rust**.
+[**Zig**](https://ziglang.org) is a modern systems programming language and although it claims to a be a **better C**, many people who initially didn't need systems programming were attracted to it due to the simplicity of its syntax compared to alternatives such as **C++** or **Rust**.

-However, due to the power of the language, some of the syntax are not obvious for those first coming into the language.
+However, due to the power of the language, some of the syntaxes are not obvious for those first coming into the language.
 I was actually one such person.

 When I was thrown into **Zig** (by choice) for my current project, I didn’t